TroubleshootingApril 1, 2026 Updated May 19, 2026 10 min read

 The root cause behind all of these errors

-Here's the pattern.
-Every single error on this page is a variation of "OpenClaw tried to make an HTTP request to Ollama and it didn't work."
+Every error on this page is a variation of "OpenClaw tried to make an HTTP request to Ollama and it didn't work."
 The reasons vary (Ollama not running, wrong port, WSL2 boundary, model not loaded, firewall blocking), but the diagnostic approach is the same.

 Can you reach Ollama's API from the same machine where OpenClaw is running?
 If yes, make sure your OpenClaw config points to the same URL.
 If no, fix the network path first.

-OpenClaw's error messages for Ollama failures are frustratingly generic.
-"Fetch failed" could mean any of six different things.
-The project has 7,900+ open issues on GitHub, and better Ollama error messages have been requested multiple times.
+OpenClaw's error messages for Ollama failures are frustratingly generic — "fetch failed" can mean any of six different things, and better Ollama-specific messages have been requested in multiple GitHub issues.
 Until they improve, this page exists so you don't have to guess which "fetch failed" you're dealing with.

-For the broader context of what works and what doesn't with Ollama and OpenClaw, our Ollama guide covers the streaming tool calling bug, recommended models, and whether local inference is worth the effort versus cloud APIs.
+For the broader context, our Ollama troubleshooting guide covers the native vs /v1 distinction, recommended models, and whether local inference is worth the effort versus cloud APIs.

-If you want to skip Ollama entirely and get your agent running with reliable cloud providers in 60 seconds, BetterClaw supports 28+ cloud model providers with zero local model configuration. $29/month per agent, BYOK.
-Pick your model from a dropdown.
-No Ollama, no fetch errors, no port conflicts.
+If you'd rather skip Ollama entirely and get an agent running on cloud providers in 60 seconds, BetterClaw supports 28+ providers with zero local model configuration. $19/month per agent, BYOK.
+Pick your model from a dropdown — no Ollama, no fetch errors, no port conflicts.

 Frequently asked questions